Improved sensitivities of ESS$\nu$SB from a two-detector fit: Nonunitary neutrino mixing

 In the right panel of Fig.~\ref{fig:sens_NU_marg3} we show the sensitivity in the $(1-\alpha_{33})-(1-\alpha_{22})$ plane.
 The solid lines represent the sensitivity of ESS$\nu$SB alone.
 As can be seen, a correlation between the parameters reduces the sensitivity to $\alpha_{22}$ when $1-\alpha_{33}$ is relatively large.
 Note, that ESS$\nu$SB can improve the current bound (magenta lines) on $\alpha_{33}$.
 In Fig.~\ref{fig:sens_NU_marg3}, we also show the sensitivity that can be obtained by combining the ESS$\nu$SB sensitivity with the current bounds.
 Since the current bound on $\alpha_{22}$ is better than the ESS$\nu$SB sensitivity, the inclusion of the current bound breaks the degeneracy between the parameters, leading to a great improvement of the combined sensitivity to $\alpha_{33}$.
 As can be seen from the figure, the combined sensitivity to $\alpha_{33}$ marginalized over $\alpha_{22}$ is about one order of magnitude better than that of ESS$\nu$SB alone for any choice of systematic uncertainties.

-The left panel of Fig.~\ref{fig:sens_NU_1D} shows the sensitivity of ESS$\nu$SB to each of the nonunitarity parameters $\alpha_{11}$ (blue), $\alpha_{22}$ (green), and $|\alpha_{21}|$ (orange) for the 2-detector analysis with NC channels, for different choices of systematic uncertainties, in comparison with the current bounds obtained in Ref.~\cite{Forero:2021azc} (dotted-dashed lines).
+In Fig.~\ref{fig:sens_NU_1D} we show the sensitivity of ESS$\nu$SB to each of the nonunitarity parameters for the 2-detector analysis with NC channels for different choices of systematic uncertainties (blue lines) in comparison with the current bounds obtained in Ref.~\cite{Forero:2021azc} (red lines).
+We also show the results that could be obtained from a combined analysis using current data and ESS$\nu$SB (cyan lines).
 The $\Delta\chi^2$ for each parameter has been obtained by marginalizing over all the other parameters.
 This figure highlights the important improvement that can be expected on the bound on $|\alpha_{21}|$, which is only slightly affected by the choice of uncertainties, unlike in the case of $\alpha_{11}$ and $\alpha_{22}$, where the bounds get considerably worse when allowing for larger uncertainties.
-In the right panel we show the bounds that can be obtained on the $\alpha_{3j}$ parameters.
-In this case we have considered two scenarios.
-First, we considered the ESS$\nu$SB sensitivity alone.
+The lower panels show the bounds that can be obtained on the $\alpha_{3j}$ parameters.
 As can be seen in the figure, ESS$\nu$SB can improve the current bound on $\alpha_{33}$, but not on the non-diagonal $\alpha_{3j}$ parameters.
-However, once we include the current bound on $\alpha_{22}$, the constraints on all parameters improve and become stronger than the current bounds.
+However, once we combine with current data, the constraints on all parameters improve and become stronger than the current bounds.
+The improvement in $\alpha_{3j}$ is particularly strong.
 This happens due to the fact that, unlike in the case of $|\alpha_{21}|$, the main contribution to the bounds of $|\alpha_{31}|$ and $|\alpha_{32}|$ comes from Eq.~\eqref{eq:alphabound}.
 Therefore, an improvement of the bounds on $\alpha_{33}$ and $\alpha_{22}$ has an important impact on the sensitivity.

 The sensitivity of ESS$\nu$SB to the nonunitarity of the neutrino mixing matrix has been already studied in Ref.~\cite{Chatterjee:2021xyu} considering only the far detector in a one-detector analysis.
 The authors obtain similar bounds to ours in the case of $|\alpha_{21}|$.
 However, the bounds obtained for $\alpha_{11}$ and $\alpha_{22}$ are much stronger there.
 This happens due to a different treatment of systematic uncertainties.
 In Ref.~\cite{Chatterjee:2021xyu} only an overall uncertainty on the signal and background of each channel has been considered, while we treat each background component individually.
 Therefore, our more conservative treatment of uncertainties leads to more conservative sensitivities.